neutrons/SNAPRed/docs/source/developer/architecture/backend/algorithms/raw_vanadium_correction_algorithm.rst

 Description:
 ------------
-This algorithm processes raw vanadium data, correcting it by subtracting background data, scaling, and applying absorption corrections based on the sample geometry.
-The result is a corrected dataset suitable for further analysis.
+This algorithm creates the raw vanadium data which is unfocused and is later used in the reduction process.

 Expected Inputs:
 ----------------